lisallreiber/r-workshop_basel23/05_github/05_instructions.md

 <br></br>

-**Hands-on 1: Connect Repo to RStudio Cloud**
+**Hands-on 1: Connect Repo to Posit Cloud**

 ---

-1. In your cloud, click on "New Project" > From GitHub Repository (for help: [How to connect RStudio Cloud with Git](https://maurolepore.github.io/cloudgithub/)
+1. In your cloud, click on "New Project" > From GitHub Repository (for help: [How to connect Posit Cloud with GitHub](https://posit.cloud/learn/guide#rstudio-projects)
 )
-2. Open the project and locate the Git tab in the top left area of the RStudio Window
+2. Open the project and locate the Git tab in the top right area of the RStudio Window
 3. What could the green and blue arrows stand for?
 4. Create a new script in RStudio and save it to the project folder.
 5. Do you notice a difference in the Git tab?